mmorrison24/React-Test-Project/README.md

 ## Porst Mortem
 Wanted to approach some new starter kits I usually don't get to use.
-I appreciate this excerise for the time to re-adjust process and profile new libraries and styles.
+I appreciate this exercise for the time to re-adjust process and profile new libraries and styles within the React ecosystem.

 **Install / Running instructions**